JohannesBuchner/RainbowLasso/README.rst

 Then _all.fits has over 1000 columns, and astropy will not be able to read the last columns.

-If you also want HSC-WIDE fluxes, you can run:
+(experimental) If you also want HSC-WIDE fluxes, you can run:

   $ make path/to/data/dr16QWX_selection_allHSC_lite.fits